Microsoft Power Automate vs UiPath

 Pros

-- Low-code/no-code interface enables business users to build automations
+- Low-code/no-code interface accessible to non-technical users

 Cons